NtoulMichael/ISLR/README.md

 # ISLR
-These solutions were created while I was doing my Masters Degree on Big Data Analytics, as part of assignments.
+These solutions were created while I was doing my Masters Degree on Big Data Analytics, as deliverables for assignments.